-The property houses a tasteful brasserie with red leather banquettes, an outdoor terrace area with alfresco dining, plus a bar with more than 200 single malt whiskeys.
+The property houses a tasteful brasserie with red leather banquettes and an outdoor terrace area with alfresco dining, plus a bar with more than 200 single malt whiskeys.
 There’s also an all-day lounge, a pie shop, and a social bar with live jazz!
 To round out the hotel’s amenities, there’s a Sense spa offering treatments, saunas, steam rooms, and a gym.
-Be sure to also check out the meeting and event space at the Rosewood London.
+Be sure to also check out the meeting and event space.

-Average room rates are around $425 per night, but can be as affordable as $375 per night or as pricey as $900 per night for a standard room.
+Average room rates are around $850 per night but can be as affordable as $700 per night or as pricey as $1,400 per night for a standard room.

 7. Rosewood Mayakoba (Riviera Maya, Mexico)

 Rosewood Mayakoba is a refreshing take on luxury hotels in Riviera Maya.
 Many properties in Riviera Maya are all-inclusive, which can be great for value-focused travelers.
-However, it can offer a muted, cookie-cutter experience for some who seek the traditional hotel stay.
+However, all-inclusive resorts may feel like a somewhat muted, cookie-cutter experience if you seek a traditional hotel stay.